-On Wednesday, Aug.
-28, the National Energy Board (NEB) became the Canada Energy Regulator (CER).
+On Wednesday, August 28, 2019, the National Energy Board (NEB) became the Canada Energy Regulator (CER).
 For further information please visit our Implementing the Canadian Energy Regulator Act information page

-When a company applies for approval to abandon a section of pipeline or an entire pipeline, it must include certain information in its application which is found in Guide B of the NEB’s Filing Manual.
+When a company applies for approval to abandon a section of pipeline or an entire pipeline, it must include certain information in its application which is found in Guide B of the CER’s Filing Manual.

 Financial Aspects of Abandonment

 In May 2009, the Board issued the RH-2-2008 Reasons for Decision [Filing A21835], setting out the NEB’s guiding principles and an Action Plan to address the monetary costs of abandonment.
 Large NEB-regulated companies filed their first estimates of future abandonment costs which were considered by the Board in the (Abandonment Cost Estimates (ACE) MH-001-2012) hearing [Folder 782061].
 The Board released its Decision on the reasonableness of these estimates and its directions to small companies [Filing A50478] on their estimates in February 2013.

 The Board will continue to address the financial aspects of abandonment by considering companies’ plans to collect, store, manage, and access these funds.
 Companies’ plans will undergo regular reviews and revisions as more information becomes available.